-The Board of directors shall comprise a minimum of 3 and a maximum of 8 directors, as minuted in the AGM of 2017 and 2018.
+The Board of directors shall comprise a minimum of 3 and a maximum of 8 directors, as minuted in the AGM of 2017.

 A new Board of Directors will be elected annually at the AGM.
+The MOI requires 3 of the board to resign each year with the option to be re-elected.